Pastoral Care

 The Tutor System

-Each girl has a tutor whom she meets regularly during the week, and more informally in the evenings and on weekends.
+Each House has a team of tutors, who work with the Head of House to support the girls and the House’s activities.
+Each girl meets with her tutor every morning during the week, and more informally in the evenings and on weekends.
 The tutor supports each girl in her day-to-day life, and helps her to learn how to manage her work and time.
-Their guidance helps the girls achieve a good balance of work, exercise, friendships and fun activities, relaxation and sleep.
+Their guidance helps the girls achieve a good balance of work, exercise, friendships, fun activities, relaxation and sleep.
+Tutors are assisted by Year Coordinators, who oversee the wellbeing and progress of the year group.

 Mentoring & Minding